-- A magical house.
-A momentous summer.
-It has been twenty-four years since a young Helena spent a magical holiday in Cyprus, where she fell in love for the first time.
+- It has been twenty-four years since a young Helena spent a magical holiday in Cyprus, where she fell in love for the first time.
 When the now crumbling house, 'Pandora', is left to her by her godfather, she returns to spend the summer there with her family.
-Yet, as soon as Helena arrives at Pandora, she knows that its idyllic beauty masks a web of secrets that she has kept from William, her husband, and Alex, her son.
-At the difficult age of thirteen, Alex is torn between protecting his beloved mother, and growing up.

 - Thirty years have passed since Greta left Marchmont Hall, a grand and beautiful house nestled in the hills of rural Monmouthshire, Wales.
 But when she returns to the Hall for Christmas, at the invitation of her old friend David Marchmont, she has no recollection of her past association with it...